-Take This Gorgeous Fall Foliage Road Trip To See Oregon Like Never Before
+Take A Beautiful Fall Foliage Road Trip To See Oregon Autumn Colors

 Oregon is incredibly beautiful this time of year, when fall colors transform the scenery and golden leaves shimmer in the crisp Autumn breeze.
 One of the best ways to experience fall in Oregon is by taking an unforgettable road trip.
 That’s why I put together this amazing road trip itinerary that will lead you to the best fall foliage in Oregon (which includes waterfalls, forests, mountain views, and more).
 According to the Smoky Mountains website, mid- to late-October is the prime time for fall colors.
 Be sure to mark your calendars!
 It’s going to be amazing.

 The route is a bit over four hours long in total, but you can stretch it out for as long as you’d like.
 Check out the Google Map in more detail here.